arangodb/docs/3.10/data-science.md

 ![ArangoFlix demo](images/data-science-arangoflix.png)

-The ArangoFlix website not only offers an example of how the user recommendations might look like in real life, but it also provides information on the recommendation method, AQL query, a custom graph visualization for each movie, and more.
+The ArangoFlix website not only offers an example of how the user recommendations might look like in real life, but it also provides information on a recommendation method, an AQL query, a custom graph visualization for each movie, and more.